SANYA12SHARMA/2110996018_Scaler_Assignment/README.md

 This web application serves as a cab booking system where users can easily book cabs to travel from one location to another.
 The system calculates the shortest time and estimated cost for the journey based on the user's input.
 The shortestPath.java file contains the implementation of Dijkstra's algorithm to calculate the shortest path between source and destination.
 It utilizes a graph representation and priority queue implementation.It is called from the Node.js application using the child_process module.
 The script takes the source and destination as input arguments and returns the result to the Node.js application.

-#### while ReactJs and NodeJs are structured using an atomic design model

 ##  Features
 - Cab Booking Management: Users can book cabs by providing their email, source, and destination.
 - Shortest Route Calculation: The system calculates the shortest possible time from the source to the destination using an efficient route algorithm.